 There are more than 300 different goat breeds roaming in pastures around the globe.
-There are dairy goats, meat goats, fiber goats, and miniature goat breeds that are all heralded for their various benefits and offerings.
+Dairy goats, meat goats, fiber goats, and miniature goat breeds are all heralded for their various benefits and offerings.

 There is no right or wrong goat breed to keep.
 But, discovering the best goat breed to suit your needs and space requires due diligence … and sometimes a little trial and error.

 Goats are especially independent animals and are among the easiest keepers in the livestock world.
-Even during the winter months a goat herd can browse (they do not graze like cattle or horses) on dead leaves, twigs, and scant underbrush to fulfill most of their dietary needs – which is a great cost saver because even mini breeds are voracious eaters.
+Even during the winter months, a goat herd can browse.

 Why Do You Want To Keep Goats?

 The first question to ask yourself before delving into which goat breed might be right for you is to first ask do I know enough about raising goats, and second, do you fully grasp what you expect of the herd once the animals are unloaded on the homestead.

 Narrowing your potential goat purchases down to just a handful of breeds that best suit your needs will help you make a wise choice that will have a slimmer chance of leading to a waste of money and epic herd failure on your homestead.

 If you simply want farm pets that the children can take to the fair for 4-H projects and to task with grass “cutting” and weeding duties, whether or not they are known to be quality milkers or meat goats.

 While all goat breeds can be milked or harvested for meat, some are better at providing those specific items than others.